An operational continuum limit of quantum combs: The continuous process tensor framework

 Lastly, given that $\Upsilon_T$ is (again, by construction) a completely-positive map then it admits a Kraus operator-sum representation (OSR), which follows more or less immediately from~\cref{eq:cpt-eigen}.
 Specifically, the continuous process tensor is a mapping

 Its action with respect to an instrument $\mathbf{A}_T$ over the interval $[0,T]$ reduces (via~\cref{eq:cpt-eigen}) to

-This representation can be thought of as a continuous operator-sum decomposition of the Lindblad propagator.
-The complete positivity of the map therefore follows immediately from the (i) the positivity of the initial state $\rho_0^{\rm SE}$, and (ii) the GKSL form of $\gen$.
+This representation can be thought of as a continuous operator-sum decomposition of the unitary propagator.
+The complete positivity of the map therefore follows immediately from (i) the positivity of the initial state $\rho_0^{\rm SE}$, and (ii) the Hamiltonian form of $\Hgen$.